davidcalhoun/davidbcalhoun.com/src/content/posts/2011-06-05-the-incredibly-painful-way-of-getting-an-rss-feed-of-a-twitter-list.md

 layout: post
 permalink: /2011/the-incredibly-painful-way-of-getting-an-rss-feed-of-a-twitter-list
 tags:
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

-***Update: the Twitter REST API v1 is no longer active.
-This post has been preserved as a reference.***
+**_Update: the Twitter REST API v1 is no longer active.
+This post has been preserved as a reference._**

 (why does Twitter make it so hard?
 What did RSS ever do to it?)